 Percentage of dwellings within 1km of a supermarket

-Average distance to closest fast food outlet or food court
+Average distance to closest fast food outlet

 The location of supermarkets and greengrocers was derived from OpenStreetMap and from five major supermarket chain websites, Aldi, Coles, Foodworks, IGA and Woolworths.